Why Herpes Isn't as Bad as You Think (and a Lot More Common)

 It’s usually spread by people who don’t have symptoms

 Most people with genital herpes don’t know they’re infected, says Dr. Johnston, and the disease is usually spread “during periods of asymptomatic shedding, when people do not have symptoms.”
-Women are at higher risk of contracting herpes than men, and risk increases for people with higher numbers of lifetime sexual partners.
+Women are at higher risk of contracting herpes than men, and risk increases for people with higher numbers of sexual partners.

 “It is true that the partner can lie and say they are clean, but the story we hear more often is that the partner did not know they had the infection,” says Dr. Johnston.
 Warning signs can include genital blisters and open sores, she adds, “but the findings can often be subtle.”
 There is also a blood test that can diagnose herpes—but because false-positives are possible, it’s generally only recommended for people who have symptoms or who know they’ve been exposed to the virus.